akshobhyarao12/Finance-automation/README.md

 Create an account on pdftable_api and use the api key to convert pdf to excel.
 Add the api key in filehandling.py

-Install pdftable_api
-pip install https://github.com/pdftables/python-pdftables-api/archive/master.tar.gz
-or
+Email can only be sent and recived from gmail (Sender has to disable 2-setep-authentication) Install pdftable_api pip install https://github.com/pdftables/python-pdftables-api/archive/master.tar.gz or